- Magnetic face masks contain beneficial skin care ingredients and iron particles, which are said to help combat blemishes and wrinkles.

 If you’re still on the fence, let us sway you: even if these masks don’t all have completely glowing reviews, they all have one thing in common, and that’s that they’re really fun to play with.
 And, as far as skin care trends go, this one’s relatively harmless, so there’s not much risk in giving it a try.

 » Have a question about this skin care craze?
-Ask a cosmetic doctor or dermatologist on our forum.
+Meet our medical review team.